YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/faq.md

 To jump to a node from Yarn, use `<<jump (nodeName)>>`.
 See [Nodes, Lines, and Options](../getting-started/writing-in-yarn/lines-nodes-and-options.md).

-To jump to a node with C#, just call [`DialogueRunner.StartDialogue()`](../api/csharp/yarn.unity/yarn.unity.dialoguerunner/yarn.unity.dialoguerunner.startdialogue), even if there's already dialogue running.
+To jump to a node with C#, just call [`DialogueRunner.StartDialogue()`](../api/csharp/yarn.unity.dialoguerunner.startdialogue.md), even if there's already dialogue running.

 ### How do I jump to a specific line in a node?

-Currently it is not possible to do this.
-It's complicated.
-If you're an experienced coder who'd like to help, see [PR #242](https://github.com/YarnSpinnerTool/YarnSpinner/pull/242) for our last attempt at it.
+Jumping to a specific line in a node is currently not supported.
+Instead, [jump to the start of a node](#how-do-i-jump-to-a-specific-node-how-do-i-switch-nodes-while-dialogue-is-running).

 ## Interaction / UI